aidantze/projects.github.io/README.md

 This course was a formal verification course, which used mathematical predicates and Dafny to prove the validity of all internal statements within an algorithm or function (white-box testing).

 One of the assignments involved applying the Dutch Flag Sort algorithm to efficiently sorting a sample of DNA, of which there would be billions and billions of DNA-pairs, and 4 different permuations of these pairs to sort through.
-In terms of Big-O notation for time complexity, the Dutch Flag Sort algorithm reduces an O(n^2) sorting algorithm to an O(n) sorting algorithm.
+In terms of Big-O notation for time complexity, the Dutch Flag Sort algorithm reduces an O(n^2) sorting algorithm to an O(n) sorting algorithm (hence why it's my favourite sorting algorithm!).

 <img width="595" alt="Screen Shot 2024-06-01 at 21 14 14" src="https://github.com/aidantze/projects.github.io/assets/122945487/c44486d9-0ff9-460d-bd4c-8bc3f4971cf0">